-Selling Property in Spain as a UK Resident: A Complete 2025 Guide
+Selling Property in Spain as a UK Resident (2026 Guide)

 Are you a UK resident selling a property in Spain?
-Whether it’s a holiday home or an investment, it’s important to know your tax responsibilities when selling Spanish property as a non-resident.
+Whether it’s a holiday home or an investment, it’s important to understand your tax obligations as a non-resident.

-Do UK Residents Pay Capital Gains Tax (CGT) in Spain?
+Do UK Residents Pay Capital Gains Tax in Spain?

 Yes.